raffertyuy/Handwriting-to-Markdown-Workflow/README.md

 #### 6. Enable the Workflow

 The workflow is already configured in `.github/workflows/process-handwritten-notes.yml`.
-It will run automatically every 15 minutes, 24/7.
-You can also trigger it manually from the **Actions** tab.
+It will run automatically:
+- Every 15 minutes from 8am to 11pm UTC+8 (midnight to 3pm UTC)
+- On every push to the main branch
+- Manually from the **Actions** tab

 ## Architecture